jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

 ![](img/all-hardHat.png)

-I'm a big fan of right-sized engineering but this is an area where overengineering is much safer.
-The heated bed is easily one of the most likely components on a 3d printer to catch fire.
-Probably like you I'm an amature and I am accepting the risk for myself on what I'm doing here.
+The heated bed is one of the most likely components on a 3d printer to catch fire.
+Probably like you I'm an amature and I'm accepting the risk for myself on what I'm doing here.
 If you aren't comfortable doing the same then please consult a professional.
 If you think I'm doing something unsafe and stupid please let me know by raising an issue for the github project.

 ### Step 18 BoM